Sunday Service 10:30 AM

 Graphic & Web Design / Tech Support

 I am working my dream job.
-I started volunteering here 2009 and then they just started paying me.
-Does it get better than that!
+I started volunteering here in 2009 and then they just started paying me.
+Does it get better than that?
 My husband and I started attending VCC years prior after spotting the Biker Sunday sign and fell in love with the place.
+Pastor Dave's sermons have alway been interesting, relevant and helped me live a better life.
 I am the geek of the place, providing tech support, server maintenance, web design and graphic designs.
-I have two blue eyed babies, Sebastian and Calliope.
+This website you are on, I built it from scratch.
+I have the perfect, well perfect-for-me, husband, Matthew.
+He runs our computer clinic here at VCC.
+And I have been blessed with two blue-eyed babies, Sebastian and Calliope.
+Outside of work I am still a geek doing digital scrapbooking and web design.
+Favorite Bible verse is Luke 12:12.

 Associate Pastor / CARE Group Pastor

 I came on board in June of 2004.
 After moving from Pittsburgh in 1983 with my wife, Chris, and our first son, Josh, we visited numerous churches and asked the Lord where he wanted us, and we were directed to VCC in the Spring of 1984.
-Since then, Chris and I have been active members in every way possible, even creating future members with our 3 other sons whom we have had since being at VCC.
+Since then, Chris and I have been active members in every way possible, even creating future members with our three other sons whom we have had since being at VCC.
 Now Josh, Jordan, Jesse and Josiah are participating in ministries as the Lord leads.
 Chris and I have been married since June 1980 and my family is my favorite "hobby" and source of entertainment.
 I am truly blessed in the company I will spend the rest of my life with.
-Although in my spare time, I am an avid supporter of the Columbus Crew Soccer Team and the Pittsburgh Steelers.
-While I am still active as a replacement window contractor, I am also blessed and privileged that my future lies in Caring, being in Accountable relationships, Reaching out and Encouraging (CARE Groups)--in this community of believers and believers to come.
+In my spare time, I am an avid supporter of the Columbus Crew Soccer Team and the Pittsburgh Steelers.
+While I am still active as a replacement window contractor, I am also blessed and privileged that my future lies in Caring, being in Accountable relationships, Reaching out and Encouraging (I am speaking about our CARE Groups here at the church.)--in this community of believers and believers to come.
 Being involved in the growth, maturing and successes of my church family will be as rewarding as that of my own family.

 Vineyard Community Church is committed to the mission that God has set before us.
 We are committed to helping each person who attends this church to become all that God ordained for them to become.
 This is what we call “discipleship.”
 One of the last things Jesus said before He left this earth was that we were to, “Go and make disciples of all men.”
 Vineyard Community Church is in the “people building” business!
 We believe that discipleship is a lifetime process.
 For our purposes, we have broken it down into four steps like points on a compass.

 We are committed to helping each person join us on the journey by pointing them to true north, God.
 This is all about finding God.
-When people first come to VCC they really don’t know how everything works.
-They don’t know how to get involved.
-Sometimes people start attending and they are not sure where they stand with God.
+Sometimes when people first come to VCC they are not sure where they stand with God.
 Sometimes people come from other churches that do things differently.
 Sometimes people come from a totally unchurched background.
 Our “Firm Foundations” class is offered to help each person in this process of discovering God.

 Found people find people!
 Part of advancing the Kingdom of God is reaching out to our friends, neighbors, relatives and inviting them to become part of what God is doing.
 Sharing our faith is sometimes difficult for people but if we learn to keep it simple and only share what we have experienced.
 God can use it in powerful ways.
 If we learn to share our testimony of what God has done and is doing in our lives great things can happen!
-Ask God to show you who He is already working with and seek to be a part of His work by finding others!
+Ask God to show you who He is already working with and seek to be a part of His work by finding others and inviting them to church.

 (hover mouse over a direction, on a tablet? tap on a direction)